A Paradigm of Peace

 without, and virtual/mixed phase space

 within.
-Both quantum locality and uncertainty are depicted by this Planck scale physics.
+Both quantum locality and uncertainty are depicted by the ellipsoidal Planck scale physics.
 This pairing of the inner, inverted phase space with the outer, conventional phase space recovers locally all values: r≥L*/2 ↔ r'≤ 2L* and p≥M*c/2 ↔ p'≤ 2M*c.
 Their symmetry enables quantum measurement to include submicroscopically the entire range of macroscopic phase space.

 from ΔrΔp≥h/2 to Δr'Δp'≤ 2h.

-The real phase space of a double-slit experiment maps conformally through the ellipsoid of uncertainty, revealing a "photon's eye view" which transposes actions such as those at the slits, screen or light source.
+The real phase space of a double-slit experiment maps through the ellipsoid of uncertainty, revealing a "photon's eye view" which transposes actions such as those at the slits, screen or light source.
 The photon's ellipsoidal perspective interrelates the subluminal aspects of that experimental phase space with the superluminal virtual states, in effect turning the universe inside-out.
 Now the Casimir experiment incorporates cancellation or reinforcement of virtual waves with the environment (lab walls, particles in space, observer, Earth etc.) outside its plates.
-The virtual wavefunction of an infinite well potential has energy states with values reciprocal to those of the conventional infinite well wavefunction.
+Similarly, the virtual wavefunction of an infinite well potential has energy states with values reciprocal to those of the conventional infinite well wavefunction.
 Solutions of virtual wavefunctions with their inverted geometry thus juxtapose standard quantum field theory calculations.

 P-duality, sharing mathematical properties initially attributed to strings by T-duality, derives phase-dependent action through traditional and reciprocal wavefunction symmetries.
 It also guides our accustomed philosophy of modern physics towards a new realism.
 Before we enact the hypothetical, albeit beautiful dimensionality of string or M-theory, compactification by inversion through action h can obtain a dual universe of accessible phase space states.
-Not only do many principles of quantum mechanics fit this "inside-out" nature in accord with P-duality, further study reveals parallels to possible spacetime reciprocity (see the next article).
-Quantum interpretation oversees two complementary, aboriginally entangled and reciprocally nested phase spaces.
+Not only do many principles of quantum mechanics fit this "inside-out" paradigm in accord with P-duality, further study reveals parallels to possible spacetime reciprocity (see the next article).
+Quantum interpretation oversees two complementary, aboriginally entangled and inversely nested phase spaces.
 Interpreting the philosophy of observer as participant indicates the quantum realm as dualistic yet unified.

 |P-Duality: General Relativity Inside-Out|